RndMnkIII/Analogizer_openfpga-tecmo/README.md

    B|  O|A  A/B switch on position A
      ---
 ```

-The following options exist in the core menu to configure Analogizer:
-* **SNAC Adapter** List: None, DB15,NES,SNES,PCE,PCE Multitap, SNES swap A,B<->X,Y buttons, PSX (Digital DPAD), PSX (Analog DPAD), PSX (P1 Lightgun).
-The Lightgun option uses PSX Analogic stick as SNES Lightgun aiming track.
-* **SNAC Controller Assignment** List: several options about how to map SNAC controller to Pocket controls.
-The controls not mapped to SNAC by default will map to Pocket connected controllers (Pocket built-in or Dock).
-* **Analogizer Video Out** List: you can choose between RGBS (VGA to SCART), RGsB (works is a PVM as YPbPr but using RGB color space), YPbPr (for TV with component video input),
-Y/C NTSC or PAL (for SVideo o compositive video using Y/C Active adapter by Mike S11).

 **Analogizer** is responsible for generating the correct encoded Y/C signals from RGB and outputs to R,G pins of VGA port.
 Also redirects the CSync to VGA HSync pin.
 The required external Y/C adapter that connects to VGA port is responsible for output Svideo o composite video signal using his internal electronics.
 Oficially